LukasLen/Privacy-Extension-For-WhatsApp-Web/README.md

 - Unblur all on app hover: *Unblurs all elements when you hover over the WhatsApp Web app.*

 **Quick Toggle:**
-You can quickly toggle the blur in the settings or with a keyboard shortcut (Alt+X).
+You can quickly toggle the blur in the settings or with a keyboard shortcut (Default: Alt+X).

 ## Installation
 Available for both Chrome and Firefox.